 Algolia only uses click and conversion events in click-through and conversion rate calculations (including A/B testing) when the events include a queryID.
 This is because Algolia calculates click-through and conversion rate as the percentage of searches which led to a click or conversion, respectively.

-queryID from an event, you’re signaling that the event wasn’t related to a search.
-Such events shouldn’t be included in the calculation.
+queryID from an event, you’re signalling that the event wasn’t related to a search.
+Such events won't be included in the calculation.

-In your Insights Logs, you can see the message “This event will not be used for click analytics” for any event without a
+In your Insights Logs, you will see the message “This event will not be used for click analytics” for any event without a

 queryID.
 You can still use these events for Personalization since they can still be indicators of a user’s affinities.